chingchenms/llvm/docs/Coroutines.rst

 Overview:
 """""""""

-The '``llvm.experimental.coro.fork``' intrinsic together with the conditional branch consuming the boolean value returned from this intrinsic is used to indicates where the control should transfer on the first suspension of the coroutine.
+The '``llvm.experimental.coro.fork``' intrinsic is used to indicate where the control should transfer on the first suspension of the coroutine.

 Arguments:
 """"""""""